GOMYCODE-ACADEMY/authMySQL/README.md

 ![env 4](https://user-images.githubusercontent.com/96472173/216368854-a41535dd-4a81-4c96-b544-7c79da08cf25.png)
-# Save and go to restart your pc
+# Save and then you have to restart your PC
 # Start creating your backend server
-# Create file schema.sql that containe creation of your dtata base and tables Next create config file to add configuration and connsection your database chek the ./configurationMySQL/cinfig.js
+# Create file schema.sql that contain the  creation of your database and tables,
+then  create config file to add a configuration and connection to your database : check the "./configurationMySQL/cinfig.js "

-# then run in the terminal mysql -u root -p <schema.sql then run your server
+# Then run in the terminal "mysql -u root -p <schema.sql"  then run your server

+PS : these slides will help you to manage the workshop, You can enhance your knowledge by seeking information in the internet
 # Intro to DBMS  database base mangment system https://docs.google.com/presentation/d/1ZZ2RHQOkQlBpTzQt1VBCMSqPEdYMiEU8_6zHflDPETA/embed?slide=id.gd9c406d18b_0_0